 Obama told me that in all three of his main initiatives in the region — with Iran, with Israel and the Palestinians, with Syria — the odds of completing final treaties are less than fifty-fifty.
 “On the other hand,” he said, “in all three circumstances we may be able to push the boulder partway up the hill and maybe stabilize it so it doesn’t roll back on us.
 And all three are connected."Astonishing is President Obama's assessment that there's less than a 50% chance of success for the three sets of now separate negotiations about Iran, Israel and Syria respectively.
 Equally striking is his assertion that these three persistent problems are somehow interwoven.

 Really?
 Are they substantially linked?
 If so, how are they connected?
 Or is it that President Obama is significantly telling us that he will take steps to connect them?
 The likely link could be that, in each of these three instances, President Obama might soon try to make Israel foot the bill.

 This is likely what President Obama is now thinking in terms of "next steps" after the predicted failure of the three sets of separate negotiations.
 And, perhaps there might be a fair chance of "success" for his likely strategy of addressing the three issues as one problem in a single negotiation.
 This might work, principally because Russia, China and Iran could perhaps perceive that his plan might enhance their own interests -- including by weakening the USA, which President Obama peculiarly wants out of the Mideast.

 With respect to his expectation that the current negotiation with Iran would likely fail, President Obama is perhaps planning for an early diplomatic crisis.
-He probably wants this to coincide with the expected collapse of the bilateral peace talks between Israel and the Palestinian Authority.
+He might want this to coincide with the expected collapse of the bilateral peace talks between Israel and the Palestinian Authority.
 Specifically, President Obama seems to want the three issues of Iran, Israel and Syria to align in the short term -- and in any event, before newly elected USA Senators and Representatives take their seats in early January 2015, after which Congress might perhaps have more power to block him.